allen-n/Opportunistic/README.md

 # CS205 Final Project - Spring 2019

+## _Feedback from Orpaz_
+* Pick data from several different categories (demographic, lab, exam) that could be relevant, _then_ perform feature validation analysis on them

 ## Allen's Notes:
 ### Feature Selection and Evaluation:
+* Implement a new data-loader that will iterate through entire data set in batches and perform PCA on the batches, saving indices of top X% variance features
 * Initial idea: select an additional 30 features that _could_ be relevant
 * Justify features based on data supplied by the CDC [here](https://gis.cdc.gov/Cancer/USCS/DataViz.html).
 * Implement PCA to prune ~50 features selected in above step